superstarlifter/doc/docs/getting_started/dashboards.md

 |<img src="../assets/dashboard_menu_quick_filter.png"  style="width:40px" class="border"></img>| Add a Quick Filter                   |

 ### Share a dashboard
 To grant access to another user, select the share icon from the dashboard menu.
-Sharing a dashboard also shares the collections of data that make up the dashboard.
+Sharing a dashboard also gives users access to the collections of data that make up the dashboard.

 <img src="../assets/dashboard_sharing_matt.png"  style="width:600px" class="border"></img>